John Corey Whaley

-John Corey Whaley (born January 19, 1984) is an American author of contemporary realistic novels for young adults.
-His debut, Where Things Come Back, was published by Atheneum Books in 2011 and Whaley won the Printz Award from the American Library Association in 2012, recognizing it as the year's "best book written for teens, based entirely on its literary merit."
-In 2011 the National Book Foundation named him a 5 under 35 honoree.
-His second novel, Noggin, was a finalist for the 2014 National Book Award for Young People's Literature.
+John Corey Whaley (born January 19, 1984) is an American author of contemporary fiction novels for young adults.
+His debut Where Things Come Back won the Printz Award from the American Library Association in 2012, recognized as the year's "best book written for teens."
+His second novel, Noggin, was a finalist for the 2014 National Book Award for Young People's Literature and was on Time Magazine's list of the 100 Best YA Books of All Time.

 Early life

-Whaley was born on January 19, 1984.
-He grew up in Springhill, Louisiana and graduated from Springhill High School in 2002.
-He then moved to Ruston, Louisiana, to attend college.
-After college, he taught public middle and high school English for five years in Louisiana before becoming a full-time author.
+Whaley was born and raised in Springhill, Louisiana, and attended Louisiana Tech University.
+He taught public middle and high school English for five years in his home state before becoming a full-time author.